Historical Apoplexy · State Legislative Adaptations · Michigan

 production cost and retail price.
 "The cost to feed them all is

-6.5% of what we spend on permission" (Cooper, "The Mathematics of
+6.5 percent of what we spend on permission" (Cooper, "The

 Section 2484, has operated at-cost food distribution continuously

-for one hundred fifty-seven (157) years, delivering savings of
+for one hundred fifty-nine (159) years, delivering savings of

 seventeen to forty-four percent (17% to 44%) below civilian retail